Kristina Train: 2012: Dark Black

-On October 26, 2012, Train's album Dark Black was released for online purchases in the UK, and on November 5, 2012, the CD was released in the UK.
-The album, where she collaborated mainly with Ed Harcourt, Cherry Ghost's Simon Aldred, and Martin Craft, features "Train's dreamy, intense and intoxicating Southern American vocals."
-The BBC reviewed it as An extraordinary record from a singer previously overlooked.
-If you aren't in love with Train's voice by the end... there is something seriously wrong with your ears. -Huffington Post The album was released by Mercury Records (UK).
+On October 26, 2012, Train's album Dark Black was released for online purchases in the UK, and on November 5, 2012, the CD was released in the UK by Mercury Records.
+The album, where she collaborated mainly with Ed Harcourt, Cherry Ghost's Simon Aldred, and Martin Craft, was described by the BBC as "an extraordinary record from a singer previously overlooked."
+Huffington Post wrote: "If you aren't in love with Train's voice by the end... there is something seriously wrong with your ears".

 2021: Rayon City

-Train announced via her Facebook page that she was working on her third album, Rayon City.
+Train announced via social media she was working on her third album, Rayon City.
 She also posted two photos, including a black & white one of an exhibition-room marked "Rayon and Synthetic Yarns".
 Producer and composer Skylar Wilson is among those who worked on the album.
+Ian Fitchuk is credited with playing drums, percussion, and piano.
+Rayon City is the last recording made by Kofi Burbridge who is featured on synth, keys, and flute.
 The album Rayon City was released digitally on July 20, 2021.

+2022: Body Pressure

+Train announced via social media she had released her fourth album, Body Pressure on October 31, 2022.
+Inspired by a 1974 Bruce Nauman performance piece of the same title, the album reunited Train with former band-mate Lionel Loueke, and introduced Carlos Homs taking up synth responsibilities for Kofi Burbridge.

+2025: County Line

+County Line was recorded at Dave's Room in Los Angeles.
+It features musicians Matt Chamberlain, Denny Fongheiser, Paul Bushnell, Zach Ross, Sasha Smith, and Marty Rifkin.
+Collaborators include Ed Harcourt, Kim Richey, Jimmy Hogarth, Mike Mattison, and Paul Olsen.

+Bruce Springsteen

+In an NPR interview (Jan 15, 2014) while speaking with Ann Powers about music he was listening to, Springsteen singled out Kristina Train, saying: "Kristina Train: very Dusty Springfield.
+There’s a song called 'Dark Black' that’s fantastic.
+I love that."

+On his From My Home to Yours radio show (Vol. 20, March 31, 2021), Bruce Springsteen spotlighted Kristina Train’s song “Saturdays Are the Greatest” and praised her album Dark Black.
+He called Train’s voice “incredible,” described Dark Black as one of his favorite records of the past decade, and emphasized that while it had been overlooked in the U.S., it deserved a far larger audience.
+He urged listeners to add it to their collections, promising they “would not regret” discovering it.